 Diana Grey has a Public Relations major with over five years of work experience, including writing for Wealthsimple.
 After graduating, she joined a tech software startup company as a marketing assistant manager.
 At the company she has majored in content marketing and closing customers.
 She understands the science of SEO and produces highly rating articles.

-What Is a T5007 Slip?
+What is a T5007 slip?

 |This is where the total amount of workers' compensation benefits is displayed.
-This amount is added to the total in line 144 of the income tax as net income and line 250 for deductions made to taxable income.
+This amount is added to the total on line 14400 of your income tax return as total income and line 25000 for deductions made to taxable income.

 |This box shows any social assistance payments and provincial or territorial supplements.
-The amount in this box should be added to the total in line 145 of the income tax return and 250 for the deduction.
+The amount in this box should be added to the total on line 14500 of your income tax return and 25000 for the deduction.

 |This box contains the social insurance number of the recipient of the compensation benefits.

 |This section is for the report code, which determines if your slip is original, amended, or cancelled.
-"O" will indicate that the slip is original, "A" that it's amended such as afinancial data or identification details) and "C" indicates that the slip is cancelled.
+"O" will indicate that the slip is original, "A" that it's amended such as changing the financial data or identification details, and "C" indicates that the slip is cancelled.
 If A or C is entered, a description will be included at the top of the T5007.

-Who Should Fill Out a T5007?
+Who should fill out a T5007?